rajesh15mhatre/AWS/AWS_10_Route_53.md

 ## 119. Route 53 - section clean up
 - Deleted all EC2 instanecs, Domaina host, records createed , taget groups ,

+## Quiz
+1. You have purchased mycoolcompany.com on Amazon Route 53 Registrar and would like the domain to point to your Elastic Load Balancer my-elb-1234567890.us-west-2.elb.amazonaws.com.
+Which Route 53 Record type must you use here?
+  - CNAME (You can't create a CNAME record that has the same name as the top node of the DNS namespace (Zone Apex), in our case "mycoolcompany.com.")
+  - **Alias**
+2. You have deployed a new Elastic Beanstalk environment and would like to direct 5% of your production traffic to this new environment.
+This allows you to monitor for CloudWatch metrics and ensuring that there're no bugs exist with your new environment.
+Which Route 53 Record type allows you to do so?
+  - Simple
+  - **Weighted**(Weighted Routing Policy allows you to redirect part of the traffic based on weight (e.g., percentage).
+It's a common use case to send part of traffic to a new version of your application.)
+  - Latency
+  - Failover
+3. You have updated a Route 53 Record's myapp.mydomain.com value to point to a new Elastic Load Balancer, but it looks like users are still redirected to the old ELB.
+What is a possible cause for this behavior?
+  - Because of the Alias record
+  - Because of the CNAME
+  - **Because of the TTL** (Each DNS record has a TTL (Time To Live) which orders clients for how long to cache these values and not overload the DNS Resolver with DNS requests.
+The TTL value should be set to strike a balance between how long the value should be cached vs. how many requests should go to the DNS Resolver.)
+  - Because of Route 53 Health Checks
+4. You have an application that's hosted in two different AWS Regions us-west-1 and eu-west-2.
+You want your users to get the best possible user experience by minimizing the response time from application servers to your users.
+Which Route 53 Routing Policy should you choose?
+- Multi value
+- Weighted
+- **Latency** (Latency Routing Policy will evaluate the latency between your users and AWS Regions, and help them get a DNS response that will minimize their latency (e.g. response time))
+- Geolocation
+5. You have a legal requirement that people in any country but France should NOT be able to access your website.
+Which Route 53 Routing Policy helps you in achieving this?
+  - Latency
+  - Simple
+  - Multi value
+  - **Geolocation**(You have a legal requirement that people in any country but France should NOT be able to access your website.
+Which Route 53 Routing Policy helps you in achieving this?)
+6. You have purchased a domain on **GoDaddy** and would like to use Route 53 as the DNS Service Provider.
+What should you do to make this work?
+  - Request for a domain transfer
+  - Create a private hosted zone and update the 3rd party regidtar NS(namespace) record
+  - Create a public hosted zone and update the route 53 NS record
+  - **Create a public Hosted Zone and update the 3rd party registar NS record** (Public Hosted Zones are meant to be used for people requesting your website through the Internet.
+Finally, NS records must be updated on the 3rd party Registrar.)
+7. Which of the following are **NOT** valid Route 53 Health Checks?
+  - **Health check that monitors SQS Queue**
+  - Health check that monitor an Endpoint
+  - Health check that monitors other Health checks
+  - Health checks that monitor CloudWatch Alarm